GeorgeWebberley/surveyApp/documentation.md

 ### Flask and its extensions

-Flask is a microframework of python that provides many of the tools required to building a web application, such as templating, routing and Web Server Gateway Interface (WSGI).
+Flask is a microframework of python that provides many of the tools required for building a web application, such as templating, routing and Web Server Gateway Interface (WSGI).
 As it is a 'microframework', it is often also required to install several extensions to get more functionality.
 The dependencies that are included are: